jpacheco008/Currency-Exchanger/README.md

 - **Post-MVP**:
 1. Use historical data to graph fluxations in the exchange rate
-2. little trivia question asking if the exchange rate is higher or lower in comparrison to another currency type
+2. Little trivia question asking if the exchange rate is higher or lower in comparrison to another currency type

 - **Goals**:
 11/10: Complete base index and CSS